bearcove/dylo/con-loader/README.md

 In production, you probably want `CON_AUTOMATIC_MOD_BUILD` to be set to zero, as your mods should be pre-built, and put in the right place, next to the executable.

+> **Warning**
+> Make sure to build your mods with the `rubicon/import-globals` and `impl`
+> features enabled, just like `con-loader` would do.
+>
+> See the [rubicon docs](https://crates.io/crates/rubicon) for more details: essentially, your
+> mods need to refer to the same process-local and thread-local variables that your main app does,
+> or stuff like tokio etc. will break.

 That is, if your Cargo workspace looks like this:

 ```